CloudburstSys/PonyPixel/README.md

 Pixel place bot for Brony team at r/place 2022

 ## How to run
 1. Install Python 3.7.
 Python version below 3.7 will NOT WORK.
-It **MUST** be Python 3.7.
+It **MUST** be Python 3.7 or above.
 2. Install Git.
 This is required for you to be able to update the bot.
 3. Download the bot by using the `git clone https://github.com/CloudburstSys/PonyPixel.git` command
 4. Navigate to the downloaded file using `cd PonyPixel`